Our products

 • Serving temperature: remove from the refrigerator 10-15 minutes before consuming so that the oil becomes fluid and the aromas unfold.

 An interesting fact: canned anchovies, like good wines, can improve with age.
-Some canneries sell specific vintages (anchovies cured for 18-24 months) that achieve extraordinary flavor complexity, with notes of dried fruit and a deep umami reminiscent of cured Iberian ham.
+Some canneries sell specific vintages (anchovies cured for 18-24 months) that achieve extraordinary flavor complexity, with notes of dried fruits and a deep umami reminiscent of cured Iberian ham.

-Uses in the kitchen
+Uses in cooking

 • Appetizer: alone on toast, the noblest and most direct use.